 Use other strategies to cope with panic in the moment

 The article below lists some strategies for coping with anxiety once it has come on.
 Most of the ideas are applicable to feeling panicky too.
 As the article says right off the bat, the idea is to use these coping strategies to mop up bouts of anxiety once they begin.
-Overall though you should adopt a more general attitude where you don't fear your anxiety and try to control it at every turn.Coping With Anxiety In The Moment
+For example, you could do some calming breathing.
+On one level you're trying to accept your panic, but an another if you can turn it down a notch with a relaxation technique, that's okay too.
+Of course, you have to practice and get the hang of these techniques beforehand.
+It won't do you much good to try a breathing exercise for the first time when you're terrified.Coping With Anxiety In The Moment

 Make lifestyle changes to reduce your anxiety at its source